openwdl/wdl/versions/draft-3/SPEC.md

 No trailing newline characters should be included

+An implementation of the `read_string()` function must read at least 128k of data from the file but may read more.
+Users attempting to read more than this run into portability issues across implementations.

 ## Float read_float(String|File)

 :pig2: [Cromwell supported](https://github.com/broadinstitute/cromwell#wdl-support) :white_check_mark:

 The `read_float()` function takes a file path which is expected to contain 1 line with 1 floating point number on it.
 This function returns that float.

+An implementation of the `read_float()` function must read at least 50 characters of data from the file but may read more.
+Users attempting to read more than this run into portability issues across implementations.

 ## Boolean read_boolean(String|File)

 :pig2: [Cromwell supported](https://github.com/broadinstitute/cromwell#wdl-support) :white_check_mark:

 The `read_boolean()` function takes a file path which is expected to contain 1 line with 1 Boolean value (either "true" or "false" on it).
 This function returns that Boolean value.

+An implementation of the `read_bool()` function must read at least 5 characters of data from the file but may read more.
+Users attempting to read more than this run into portability issues across implementations.

 ## File write_lines(Array[String])